sprblm/dots-patterns/patterns/tombstones.md

 ### Examples

-* Mapeo

 ## How to best implement

 * When a message is deleted, show users if the content is still available somewhere on the network (e.g., it could be that some client is not respecting the message).
 * Some clients may not respect tombstones, give users visibility into this and allow blocking replication with those clients.
 * Allow 'reversing' tombstones, that is, a tombstone should be a boolean value that can be turned off or on in the future.

-## Why Choose Tombstones?

-* When you want to protect the safety and privacy of users.

 ## Potential Problems with Tombstones